 Breaking up is hard to do

 Dear Mary: I want to start closing inactive and otherwise useless credit card accounts that show up on my credit report.
 But exactly how should I do that?
 That might seem like a dumb question, but I really don’t know what to do.
 Thanks.
 Cecily

 Dear Cecily: Closing a credit card account is not for the faint of heart.
-If you suffer from failure-to-follow-through syndrome, there’s not much point in even getting started on this one.
-If, on the other hand, you have a penchant for organization, list-making and, follow-up, you’re going to love this.
+If you suffer from the failure-to-follow-through syndrome, there’s not much point in getting started on this one.
+If, on the other hand, you have a penchant for organization, list-making, and follow-up, you’re going to love this.

-These companies paid dearly to bait, snag, and then reel you in.
-Since that time you’ve rewarded them handsomely.
-When they learn you’re breaking up with them they are not going to be happy.
+These companies paid dearly to bait, snag, and reel you in.
+Since that time, you’ve rewarded them handsomely.
+They will not be happy when they learn you’re breaking up with them.

 Make the call

-Find the toll-free number for customer service (it’s on the back of the credit card itself, on the last statement, or possibly on your credit report).
+Find the toll-free number for customer service (it’s on the back of the credit card itself, the last statement, or possibly your credit report).
 Tell the customer service rep to close your account.
-You’ll get an argument of course, but stick to your guns: Close my account and report it closed to the credit reporting agencies (CRAs).
-If you are then handed off to someone in Customer Retention, repeat: Close my account and report it closed to CRAs.
+Of course, you’ll get an argument, but stick to your guns: Close my account and report it to the credit reporting agencies (CRAs).
+If you are handed off to someone in Customer Retention, repeat: Close my account and report it closed to CRAs.
 Please.